Agoulao/Personal-Digital-Assistant/README.md

 ### *Assistente digital baseado em Inteligência Artificial para PC* (*Artificial Intelligence-based digital assistant for PC*)

-Master's in Computer Science and Computer Engineering at [Lisbon School of Engineering (ISEL)](https://www.isel.pt/en), 2025
+Master's in Computer Science and Computer Engineering at [Lisbon School of Engineering (ISEL)](https://www.isel.pt/en), Polytechnic University of Lisbon, 2025

 This project presents a modular Windows desktop application designed to act as a personal digital assistant. \
 It supports both voice commands and text input, allowing users to interact with their computer and various online services through natural language. \